Welcome to EV Equity University! This is a library of informative educational content about all things EV.

 Alternating Current (AC)

-An electrical current, or flow of charge, that periodically changes direction (alternates).
-Power that comes from the grid is always AC.
-Batteries, like the one in your EV, can only store power as DC.
+Power that comes from the grid is always AC, because it’s good at traveling long distances.
+However, batteries, like the one in your EV, can only store power as DC.
 A converter is built inside the car called the “onboard charger”.
 It converts power from AC to DC and then feeds it into the car’s battery.

 This conversion process slows the flow of energy to your vehicle, which is why using an AC charger takes longer.